zboucek/flightmare/docs/source/building_flightmare_binary/standalone.rst

   :alt: Add function to load the scene
   :align: center

-Add the scene to build settings
+Add the Scene to Build Settings
 """""""""""""""""""""""""""""""

 The scene also needs to be added to the build settings.